SUCCESS STORY

 How the new operation took shape in practice

-The implementation of Lina happened with a certain urgency and within a strategic window.
-Instead of waiting for the main end-of-year peak, Linus used September as a laboratory to put the AI into operation, measure its efficiency, and arrive in November with a more prepared foundation.
+Lina's implementation happened with some urgency and within a strategic window.
+Instead of waiting for the main year-end peak, Linus used September as a laboratory to put the AI into operation, measure its efficiency, and arrive in November with a better-prepared foundation.

-This process required a quick migration, channel enablement, and a close follow-up routine.
-More than just putting the AI live, the priority was to help it evolve quickly within the operation.
+This process required a quick migration, channel enablement, and a close monitoring routine.
+More than just getting the AI live, the priority was to make it evolve quickly within the operation.

 Stage | Title | Description |